jubair231dd/Python_Automation/README.md

 64 bytes from 31.13.88.1: icmp_seq=1 ttl=55 time=12.514 ms
 64 bytes from 31.13.88.1: icmp_seq=2 ttl=55 time=11.243 ms❯ ping
 ```
-*// run this in a second terminal and `kill` , ps ax lists all the running processes, grep find the info related to the `ping`*
+*run this in a second terminal and `kill` , ps ax lists all the running processes, grep find the info related to the `ping`*

 ```
 ❯ ps ax | grep ping